-Consumer psychologists have been able to run millions of studies to determine why consumers prefer one brand or product over another which helps businesses influence their customers to purchase certain products or services.
+Consumer psychologists have been able to run millions of studies to determine why consumers prefer one brand or product over.
+This helps businesses influence their customers to purchase certain products or services.

 Examples of consumer psychology being used in stores

 There has been a lot of research done in stores to see what influences customers to purchase the products they put into their shopping carts.
 Below are a few examples you probably haven’t heard before but will keep in mind the next time you go shopping.